 Martínez-Ward shares four tips to help you stay safe this Halloween:

-Avoid using masks.
+Avoid using masks that cover the entire face.
 While sometimes essential to certain costumes, using masks can obstruct a child’s vision and may inhibit their ability to see approaching traffic.
 Instead, consider using face paint to maintain vision as clear as possible.

 Travel in groups and stay in well-lit areas.
 As soon as night falls, try staying in areas with street lights, like a downtown area where there are other people walking.
 This way drivers have a higher chance of seeing groups of people crossing the streets, versus just one or two people.